Frequently Asked Questions / Pricing

 • Sharpening removes a small amount of metal from the blade to create a new, sharp edge.
 It's a more intensive process that's done less frequently.

 • Honing (using a honing steel) doesn't remove metal.
 It realigns the microscopic edge of the blade that has bent over with use.
-This should be done frequently, even before every use, to maintain the edge between sharpenings.
+This should be done frequently to maintain the edge between sharpenings.
+Honing requires proper technique and a good foundation (original edge) to work on.

 Q: Can you sharpen serrated knives?